Balochistan: Music

+Zahirok is one of the most important and well-known balochi song genres, often described as the “Balochi classical music” by the Baloch themselves.

+Instruments in traditional Balochi music include suroz, donali, ghaychak, dohol, sorna, rubab, kemenche, tamburag and benju.

 Religion

 Historically, there is no documented evidence of religious practices of the Baloch in ancient times.
-Many among the Baloch writers observed that the persecutions of the Baloch by Sassanid Emperor Shahpur and Khusrow had a strong religious or sectarian element.
-They believed that there are strong indications that the Baloch were the followers of Mazdakian and Manichean sects of Zoroastrian religion at the time of their fatal encounters with Sassanid forces.
-No elaborate structure of religious institutions has been visible in the Baloch society during the Middle Ages.
-Originally, the Baloch were the followers of the Zoroastrian religion and its various sects, converted to Islam (nearly all Baloch belong to the Sunni sect of Islam) after the Arab conquest of Balochistan during the seventh century.
+Many among the Baloch writers observed that the persecutions of the Baloch by the Sassanid emperors Shapur II and Khosrow II had a strong religious or sectarian element.
+They believed that there are strong indications that the Baloch were the followers of Mazdakian and Manichean sects of the Zoroastrian religion at the time of their fatal encounters with Sassanid forces.
+No elaborate structure of religious institutions has been discerned in the Baloch society during the Middle Ages.
+The Baloch were converted to Islam (nearly all Baloch belong to the Sunni sect of Islam) after the Arab conquest of Balochistan during the seventh century.

 Governance and political disputes

 The Balochistan region is administratively divided among three countries, Pakistan, Afghanistan, and Iran.
 The largest portion in area and population is in Pakistan, whose largest province (in land area) is Balochistan.
 An estimated 6.9 million of Pakistan's population is Baloch.
-In Iran there are about two million ethnic Baloch and a majority of the population of the eastern Sistan and Baluchestan Province is of Baloch ethnicity.
+In Iran there are about two million ethnic Baloch, and a majority of the population of the Sistan and Baluchestan province, southern Kerman province, southern South Khorasan province and eastern Hormozgan province is of Baloch ethnicity.
 The Afghan portion of Balochistan includes the Chahar Burjak District of Nimruz Province, and the Registan Desert in southern Helmand and Kandahar provinces.
 The governors of Nimruz province in Afghanistan belong to the Baloch ethnic group.
+President Pervez Musharraf and the military are responsible for the worsening of the conflict in Balochistan.